phetsims/phet-info/doc/phet-software-design-patterns.md

 Author: @pixelzoom, @denz1994

 This pattern is used for parameterizing types, which we use to avoid an explosion of constructor parameters. `config` and `options` are the two implementations of that pattern that PhET typically uses for configuring classes.
+The between the two is that, fields passed in an object titled `options` must all be "optional."
+If there are some properties of the object parameter that are required, then the parameter should be called `config`.
+Some elements of the `config` parameter can be optional, but each one must be documented accordingly.
+See "Required Fields" below for documentation.

 Use `_.extend` to overwrite defaults to options for a type like:
 ```js